thortun/raspberrypi/readme.md

 <h2> Server </h2>
 Some server functionality to set up the Pi as a server.
 As it scrapes various websites for interesting information, it will compress it untill it receive a request to send it to another machine where we can store information.
+<h3> Cryptography </h3>
+Implementation of simple symetric and public key cryptography schemes.
+Also contains some interesting untilities used such as primality testing.

 <h2> Compression </h2>
 Me messing around with compression.